MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ## Types of Power Automate flows

-Any action that is executed in the orchestration designer is represented by Power Automate flows.
+Power Automate flows represent any action that you execute in the orchestration designer.
 If you want Power Automate to retrieve specific information or execute specific actions, you need to create the flows for those actions.
 To learn more about Power Automate, see [Introduction to Power Automate](/training/modules/introduction-power-automate/).

 Add your flows as **Provider Definition Logic Definition** components to your provider.

-Before you begin the flow creation process, review the types of flows that are used in Intelligent Order Management.
+Before you begin the flow creation process, review the types of flows that Intelligent Order Management uses.

 ### Provider message handler

-These flows receive and process messages from an external service and raise the appropriate business event to notify Intelligent Order Management orchestration.
-These flows are triggered by an external service.
+These flows receive and process messages from an external service.
+They raise the appropriate business event to notify Intelligent Order Management orchestration.
+An external service triggers these flows.

-The following is an example structure for creating a message handler type of Power Automate flow.
+The following example shows the structure for creating a message handler type of Power Automate flow.

 1. Define a Power Automate trigger.
-This is typically an HTTP endpoint that is a webhook trigger (recommended), connector trigger, or a Dataverse insert trigger.
-The trigger is raised when an external service has data to send to Intelligent Order Management.
+Typically, this trigger is an HTTP endpoint that is a webhook trigger (recommended), connector trigger, or a Dataverse insert trigger.
+An external service raises the trigger when it has data to send to Intelligent Order Management.

 :::image type="content" source="media/trigger.png" alt-text="Screenshot of trigger for when an HTTP request is received.":::

-Use the following JSON Schema to use in your HTTP trigger.
+Use the following JSON Schema in your HTTP trigger.

 ```json
 {